ArduPilot/ardupilot_wiki/rover/source/docs/reference-frames.rst

 .. note::

-   If you have a tested vehicle of your own that you would like added to this list, please do a `blog post on ardupilot.org <https://discuss.ardupilot.org/c/blog>`__ and/or create a wiki page in this section.
+   If you have a tested vehicle of your own that you would like added to this list, please do a `blog post on ardupilot.org <https://discuss.ardupilot.org/c/blog>`__, `reply to this discussion <https://discuss.ardupilot.org/t/reference-frames>`__ and/or :ref:`create a wiki page directly <common_wiki_editing_guide>`.
 Please include a video, a list of parts, firmware version used and a parameter file.